 Applications should include all accompanying documentation, including an academic transcript and documented proof of English language proficiency.

 For more detailed information: English language proficiency requirements.

 Credit for prior study

 Subject credits may be awarded for previous studies.
 To apply for credits, you will need to submit academic transcripts including detailed subject outlines/course descriptions for each relevant subject and/or certified copies of testamurs to the Office of Future Students.
 Please refer to how to apply for credit for more information.

-The Masters of Occupational Therapy is accredited (with conditions) by the Occupational Therapy Council of Australia and New Zealand Ltd (OTC).
-The program is also approved by the Occupational Therapy Board of Australia.
-Our graduates are eligible to apply for registration with the Occupational Therapy Board of Australia and will be graduating from a program that has been developed to be recognised by the World Federation of Occupational Therapists.
+Bond’s Master of Occupational Therapy program has full accreditation with the Occupational Therapy Board of Australia.
+Our graduates are eligible to apply for registration with the Occupational Therapy Board of Australia and will be graduating from a program that is recognised by the World Federation of Occupational Therapists.

 The philosophy of the Bond University Occupational Therapy is based on the principles of occupational science using a systems approach to environments.
 The course is founded on the belief that meaningful and purposeful occupation is fundamental to health and well-being.
 The Bond University Occupational Therapy graduate will have a global outlook, be contemporary, work-ready, pragmatic and skilled.
 In addition to technical OT competence, the Bond OT graduate will have strong business acumen and professionalism, leadership and research ability.
 Our students of today will be prepared to be the therapists of tomorrow.
 The student experience is paramount with an individualised experience, small class sizes, and exceptional learning environments.